Discover more from Kareem Abdul-Jabbar

 In The Souls of Black Folk, W. E. B. Du Bois expresses this same idea: “It is a peculiar sensation, this double-consciousness, this sense of always looking at one’s self through the eyes of others, of measuring one’s soul by the tape of a world that looks on in amused contempt and pity.”

 Many marginalized groups—not just Blacks and LGBTQ+—are in danger of disappearing.
 I say disappear rather than become invisible because they all were visible at one time—remember Women’s Rights rallies, Black Lives Matter, LGBTQ+ Marches—but there is a concerted effort to disappear them (yes, I know I’m using it as a verb).
-Women, the elderly, the young, Muslims, Jews, immigrants, the homeless, the poor.
+Women, the elderly, the young, Muslims, Jews, immigrants, homeless, the poor.
 As more of their rights are being strangled, they become inconsequential husks, cardboard props on the set of that nostalgic black-and-white classic, Leave It to Republicans.
 They want to restrict voting among those groups to take away their voice and autonomy, while passing child labor laws for cheaper labor, and laws to erect religious icons like the Ten Commandments in public schools to codify their beliefs as government approved.
 Everything we spent the last two hundred years fighting against.

 The celebration of more people carrying guns with fewer restrictions—as in Florida and Texas—isn’t really about the Second Amendment, as I stated last week, it’s about intimidation.
 The numbers reveal this more insidious agenda.
 A 2020 Gallup poll found that 31% of Americans identified as Democrats, 25% identified as Republicans, and 41% as Independent.
 Among those Independents, 50% are either “Democrats or Democratic leaners” and 39% are either “Republicans or Republican leaners.”
 That puts the Democrats ahead in numbers.
 But when some volatile conservatives brag about their guns and willingness to use them (especially on threatening beer cans), there is an implication that they will use them if they don’t get their way.
 This was emphasized in the last election when armed people lurked around voting booths (“Masked Poll Watchers Are Showing Up at Voting Sites With Handguns and Kevlar Vests”).